Basis of consolidation

 Non-current and current receivables and loans granted are recognised initially at fair value and thereafter carried at amortised cost less provisions for impairment.
 Movements in carrying value are recognised in the income statement.

 Borrowings are recognised initially at fair value, net of transaction costs incurred.
 Where borrowings are designated as hedged items under fair value hedges, they are subsequently remeasured for fair value changes in respect of the hedged risk with such changes recognised in the income statement.
-Otherwise, borrowings are subsequently stated at amortised cost; any difference between the proceeds (net of transaction costs) and the redemption value is recognised in the income statement over the period of the borrowings using the effective interest rate method.
+Otherwise, borrowings are subsequently stated at amortised cost; any difference between the proceeds (net of transaction costs) and the redemption value is recognised in the income statement over the period of the borrowings using the effective interest method.
 Borrowings are classified as current liabilities unless the Group has an unconditional right to defer settlement of the liability for at least 12 months after the balance sheet date.
-Preference shares, which are mandatorily redeemable on a specific date, are classified as liabilities.
-The dividends on these preference shares are recognised in the income statement as interest expense.

 (d) Commodity trading instruments

-Commodity instruments acquired for trading purposes are initially recognised at fair value on the date a derivative contract is entered into and are subsequently re-measured at their fair value.
+Commodity instruments acquired for trading purposes are carried at fair value.
 Movements in fair value are recognised in the income statement.

 (e) Commodity and treasury hedging instruments